Efficient Tomography of Non-Interacting Fermion States: Preliminaries

 where the last equality uses the fact that, for any square matrices $X$ and $Y$, $\det(X)^* = \det(X^\dagger)$ and $\det(X)\det(Y) = \det(XY)$. \ Further, for any list $S = (s_1, \ldots, s_m)$ where $\sum_i s_i = k < n$, the marginal probability that those $k$ modes are occupied is $\det(K_S)$.

-It is easy to verify that $K$ is Hermitian, positive semi-definite, and a projector ($K^2 = K$); and that $\tr(K) = n$. \ Additionally, observe that the $(i,j)$ entry is the inner product between the $i$th and $j$th rows of $A$ (i.e., $K$ is a \textit{Gram matrix}). \ Finally, note that $A$ does not uniquely determine $K$, since, for any unitary transformation $R \in \C^{n \times n}$, $(AR)(AR)^\dagger = K$.
+It is easy to verify that $K$ is Hermitian, positive semi-definite, and a projector ($K^2 = K$); and that $\tr(K) = n$. \ Additionally, observe that the $(i,j)$ entry is the inner product between the $i$th and $j$th rows of $A$ (i.e., $K$ is a \textit{Gram matrix}). \ Finally, note that $A$ is a \emph{highly non-unique} description of $\ket{\Psi}$ and $K$. \ Let $R$ be any $n \times n$ unitary matrix. \ Then $A$ and $A R$ describe the same state:

+where, in the last equality, we use the fact that the determinant of a unitary matrix is a complex unit, which only adds an irrelevant global phase. \ Meanwhile, the kernel matrix of $\ket{\Psi}$ is unchanged: $K = (AR)(AR)^\dagger = AA^\dagger$.

 Applying a unitary $V$ maps $\ket{\Psi} = \varphi(U) \ket{1_n}$ to $\varphi(VU) \ket{1_n}$. \ It is easy to check that the probability that we observe $S$ upon measuring $\varphi(VU)\ket{1_n}$ in the standard basis is